meppu/revard/README.md

 You can always report bugs and request features via [GitHub Issues](/issues).

-For pull requests, make sure your code is well-formatted and at least can explain itself.
+When submitting pull requests, ensure that your code is well-formatted and can adequately explain itself.

 ## License